California governor says Pacific Palisades wildfire has destroyed many structures as winds kick up

 Recent dry winds, including the notorious Santa Anas, have contributed to warmer-than-average temperatures in Southern California, where there’s been very little rain so far this season.
 Southern California hasn’t seen more than 0.1 inches (0.25 centimeters) of rain since early May.

-Watson reported from San Diego and Har from San Francisco.
-Associated Press writers Christopher Weber and video journalist Eugene Garcia in Los Angeles contributed to this report.
+Watson reported from San Diego.
+Associated Press writers Janie Har in San Francisco, Hallie Golden in Seattle and video journalist Eugene Garcia in Los Angeles contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.